 Things to consider while on your externships:

 Your personal goals: What are your goals at each rotation?
 Are there certain areas where you want to gain more knowledge or improve in such as skills, efficiency, patient education, etc.?
-Use this time to help you!
+Use this time to help you and learn more about yourself as a clinician.
 Your patients are no longer optometry students with normal eyes, and you no longer have to sit for others in order to practice.
 You are basically in clinic all day everyday so take advantage of it!
 Additionally, what is your plan after graduation?
 Use your externship experience to help answer any questions and uncertainties you may have.